 Our packaging is really valuable to us - without it, people couldn’t enjoy our drinks.
 We have always been committed to reducing the environmental impact of our bottles and cans so instead of them ending up as litter, they can be recycled and reused again and again to make new packs.

-That’s why for some time now all of our packaging has been 100% recyclable.
+That’s why for some time now all Coca-Cola European Partners packaging has been 100% recyclable.
 In theory, all of it should be recycled and none of it should become litter.

 But we know that this isn’t happening and that’s why our ambition needs to reflect that.
-So we are focusing our actions as a business on a new sustainable packaging strategy that will help us ensure that all of our bottles and cans are recovered and recycled and none of them end up where they shouldn’t be.
+So the Coca-Cola system are focusing our actions on a new sustainable packaging strategy that will help us ensure that all of our bottles and cans are recovered and recycled and none of them end up where they shouldn’t be.

 Read the blog post from Jon Woods, General Manager of Coca-Cola Great Britain.

 Here’s how we’re going to achieve our ambition to recover all of our packaging: